10 Mar 2020

 AM: Can you give us a sense of the financial risks resulting from some of these issues?

-SB: We categorize the financial risks under two different risk channels.
+SB: We categorise the financial risks under two different risk channels.

 Now people know that that affects fossil fuel and energy companies and that there's the potential for stranded assets and unburnable carbon because the amount of fossil fuels that we've discovered is bigger than the carbon budget that our one and a half or two-degree world needs.